Summer Research Fellowships

 - Applying for a summer fellowship

-Students should start developing project ideas with their faculty mentor as early as December or January.
-Students are strongly encouraged to submit the proposal jointly with the faculty mentor to the director by the middle of February.
+Students should start developing project ideas with their faculty mentor, the DLA fellow and DLA librarian, as well as the reference librarian as early as December or January.
+Students are strongly encouraged to submit the proposal to the program director by the middle of February for feedback and revisions.
+Applications are due on March 1.
 Proposals are considered by the Mellon Executive Committee, which makes the final decisions.
-Applicants will be notified of the status of their applications by the beginning of April.
-The application must include the following elements in the order stated below:
+Applicants will be notified of their application status by the beginning of spring break.
+Students apply through the online form and should be prepared to include the following elements, in the following order:

-- Statement of plans for NCUR, CUR and other venues for dissemination
+- Description of final form the project will take and plans for NCUR, CUR and other venues for dissemination

-- Relevance of project to student's academic and career goals
+- Description of how project fits into student's academic and career plans

-The application must also include a letter from the proposed faculty mentor and should assess the quality of the student’s application proposal (i.e., the value of the project, the feasibility of the work plan and the student’s preparation for the project).
-The faculty mentor’s letter also should state how the project would relate to the mentor’s other summer activities and funding, and he or she should confirm an understanding of the mentoring commitment as outlined in the Mellon Scholars Program mentoring guidelines.
+The application must also include a letter from the proposed faculty mentor (emailed to email@example.com) on or before March 1, and should assess the quality of the student’s application proposal (i.e., the value of the project, the feasibility of the work plan, and the student’s preparation for the project).
+The faculty mentor’s letter also should state how the project would relate to the mentor’s other summer activities, and he or she should confirm an understanding of the mentoring commitment as outlined in the Mellon Scholars Program mentoring guidelines.